github/docs/content/osmand/map/online-raster-maps.md

 |[URL]|template=http://h0.ortho.tiles.virtualearth.net/tiles/h{q}.jpg?g=45|
 |[Zoom levels]|min_zoom=9max_zoom=20|

-You find added Online map in list of [Main / Underlay / Overlay layer](/osmand/map/online-raster-maps#select-map-as-main--underlay--overlay-layer) menu.
+You find added Online map in the list of [Main / Underlay / Overlay layer](/osmand/map/online-raster-maps#select-map-as-main--underlay--overlay-layer) menu.

 ## Manage raster maps
 Raster maps can take significant amount of disk space, so you might need to regularly check it.
 For large datasets it's recommended to use 'sqlite raster source' cause it will store all tiles in 1 large *.sqlite package.